 Modena, Torrechiara.
 Modena, capital since the 16th century of the Este dukedom, has one of the finest Romanesque cathedrals in the region, with marvellous 12th-century sculpture by Wiligelmo.
 The Galleria Estense is particularly good for 16th- and 17th-century painting.
 The castle in Torrechiara has 15th-century frescoes.
 First of two nights in Bologna.

 Bologna.
 See Carracci frescoes in former Palazzo Magnani Salem (subject to confirmation, by special arrangement).
 Fly from Bologna to London Heathrow arriving at c.
-2.00pm, or stay in Bologna to join Music in Bologna.
-Final day of the festival.
-Fly from Bologna Airport, arriving at Heathrow at c.
 2.00pm.

 Price – per person

 Hotel Stendhal, Parma: quiet 4-star hotel, the best located in the middle of the historic centre, run by Mercure hotels.
 Hotel Corona d’Oro, Bologna: an elegant 4-star hotel in the heart of Bologna.
-In Parma, single rooms are doubles for sole use.
-In Bologna, single rooms have a French bed.
+Single rooms throughout are doubles for sole use.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.gov.uk/foreign-travel-advice.